 To make the monkey bread:

-- Combine water, 2 Tbsp butter, sugar, and yeast in a large bowl, then whisk to combine.
+- Combine 1 ⅓ cups water, 2 Tbsp butter, ¾ cup sugar, and 1 package yeast in a large bowl, then whisk to combine.
 Let sit for 5 minutes.

-- Meanwhile, place flour and salt in the bowl of a stand mixer fitted with hook attachment.
+- Meanwhile, place 3 ¼ cup flour and 2 ½ tsp salt in the bowl of a stand mixer fitted with hook attachment.

 - With mixer on low, slowly drizzle in yeast mixture.
 When most of the flour is incorporated, increase speed to medium-high.
 Scrape down the sides, the mix for about 6 minutes, or until dough is extremely smooth and shiny.
 Use nonstick butter spray to coat the inside of a large mixing bowl.
 Transfer dough to prepared bowl, then cover with plastic wrap and let sit for 1 hour.

 - While dough is rising, make chocolate chip topping.
-Combine brown sugar, cinnamon, and chocolate chips in a small bowl.
+Combine 1 ¼ cup brown sugar, 2 ½ tsp cinnamon, and 1 ¼ cup chocolate chips in a small bowl.
 Melt remaining stick of butter in a separate bowl.

 - Roll out dough on a lightly floured surface into a 9×13 rectangle.
 Use a pastry cutter or bench scraper to cut dough into 1” squares.